 However, G and G' both contain exactly the same number of each induced subgraph with D vertices.
 This is because both have loops on exactly half of the vertices and the two halves are not connected by any edges.
 Some of the Dvertices must be in the first copy of H and the others in the second H (resp.
 H').
 By Lemma 3, H and H' contain the same number of each induced subgraph with size at most D. The tester therefore obtains any fixed sample with the same probability in G and G' and is unable to distinguish between them.
-Hence, it is unable to accept G with probability 2/3 and also reject G' with probability 2/3.
-This completes the proof, taking into account Lemma 5 below.
+It is therefore unable to accept G with probability 2/3 and reject G' with probability 2/3.
+This completes the proof, conditional on Lemma 5.